LeandroTreu/mc-parkour-generator/README.md

 ## Advanced Installation and Usage
 Python version 3.12.3 was used to develop the application.
-You can find all needed pip packages in [requirements.txt](requirements.txt).
+You can find all needed pip packages in `requirements.txt`.
 The main imports are NumPy, Matplotlib and Pillow.
 PyInstaller was used to build the executable.

 MPG can also be used as a CLI application.
-Just disable the GUI by setting use_gui to False in MPG.py .
+Just disable the GUI by setting use_gui to False in `MPG.py`.
 All settings can be set in the `settings.json` file and are documented in [SETTINGS.md](SETTINGS.md).
 ## License
 Minecraft Parkour Generator (MPG) is licensed under GPL-3.0-or-later.